p4v4n/magic-server/README.md

 ### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful
+Raise a issue or send a pull request if you find any bugs.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 p4v4n

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License (version 1.0)